chiefmikey/name-generator/README.md

 _anyone_ stand out in a sea of simple names?

 Personal naming convention complications are no longer an obstacle with **Name Generator**.
-By simply providing some basic personality details, the generator can supply a unique identifier to be used as a displayed profile name on any social media platform.
+By simply providing some basic personal details, the generator can supply a unique identifier to be used as a displayed profile name on any social media platform.